What can I do to help my family member who is in custody?

 - Another helpful piece of paperwork is certificates.
 E.g. Qualifications (Building and Construction) and general courses (Road Safety Awareness Course)

 - Organising drug rehabilitation can either be done privately or with government-funding.

 - There are often waitlists associated with drug rehabilitation facilities, so it is worth contacting a number of providers in case places are unavailable.

 6. Visit your loved one and drop off property

-- Prison visits can be arranged with the prison directly
+- To visit a family member in custody, prison visits can be arranged with the prison directly

 - If you’re unsure of which prison your loved one is at, call or email Sentence Calculation and Warrant Administration (SCWA) on:

 - The following website is a fabulous resource in answering prison-related questions: https://www.corrections.vic.gov.au/

 - As a result of COVID-19 restrictions, some prisons are allowing Skype (i.e. video) calls to family members.

 If you’re still unsure as to how you can help a family member in custody, call us and we’ll give you further advice.